NanostructureUCPH/autoXAS/docs/installation.rst

 If needed, create a new environment with a compatible python version:
 .. code-block:: console
+    :caption: Create a new conda environment with your desired python version
+    :linenos:
     conda create -n autoXAS_env python=3.10

 .. code-block:: console
+    :caption: Activate the conda environment
+    :linenos:
     conda activate autoXAS_env

 Install with pip